reslp/phylo-scripts/README.md

 The master script that controls the pipeline is the bash script `get_analysis.sh`.
 First this script checks if all the mandatory files are present.
 Then it reduces the provided files to the desired set of taxa by calling the script `reduce.py`.
 The set of taxa is contained in the file: `IDs_used_for_tree.txt`.
 Now, `mafft`is called to align the reduced single locus files.
 Next, gaps (-) that were introduced by mafft at the beginning and end of the alignments are replaced by question marks (?).
 Finally, `concat.py` combines the aligned single locus files into one single file and adds question marks for missing loci.

-You will end up with a file called concat.fas which is your concatenated alignment.
+You will end up with a file called concat.fas that contains a concatenated alignment for all the taxa provied in your ID file.

 Requirements and installation